mainnet-cash/mainnet-docs/docs/src/tutorial/README.md

 you have to use the `wallet.slpAware().send([...])` method to prevent accidental token burning.
 SLP checks are a bit slow, so they are opt-in.

+A faster way to be SLP aware is `wallet.slpSemiAware()` modifier.
+It skips all UTXOs with 546 sats when counting balance and sending funds.
+Also it is blazing fast.

 #### Options

 There is also an `options` parameter that specifies how money is spent.